-Get your party off to a wicked start and serve your guests a tasty treat as they arrive.
+Get your Halloween off to a wicked start and serve up a tasty treat.
 This is a great one to get the kids involved with, but make sure they don't make too many Twiglets disappear while they're making them.

 Make these magic treats >>

-Boil up this creepy cauldron of green pea slime soup - a great idea if you're hosting a Halloween bash for a larger group of witches and wizards.
+Boil up this creepy cauldron of green pea slime soup.
 It’s easy to make - no complicated spells required - and you can cook the day before to keep it in the fridge to heat through before serving.

 Hubble bubble, boil up a batch >>

 Add a delicious twist to a chicken pie by adding chorizo and decorating with bats (or any other Halloween-themed shapes) for a spicy and spooky serving.
-These individual chicken and chorizo pies make a great family meal, or a dinner party for friends.
+These individual chicken and chorizo pies make a great family meal.

 Take a sneaky peek at the recipe >>

-These fun variations on a classic party food are ideal for the kids to enjoy on Halloween.
-Just cut up your sausages and serve in gory tomato ketchu and serve for the little goblins to gobble up.
+These fun variations on a classic are ideal for the kids to enjoy on Halloween.
+Just cut up your sausages and serve in gory tomato ketchup and serve for the little goblins to gobble up.

 Slither over to the recipe >>

 Bring out the Bonfire Night traditions early and give them a Halloween makeover with a spider's web decoration.
 They're great for kids to get their teeth into, and easy to make again if you run out.
-We recommend Jazz apples or other variety withe red-orang and green colouring for maximum spookiness.
+We recommend Jazz apples or other variety with red-orange and green colouring for maximum spookiness.

 Find out the tricks for this recipe >>

-Spin up a batch of these creepy crawlie cupcakes - they're great for kids to make too for treats to hand out at the door when the street's other little devils come a-calling.
+Spin up a batch of these creepy crawlie cupcakes - they're great for kids to make too.

 Visit our recipe web page >>